senx/discovery-widgets/README.md

 Supported option per series are:

 - datasetColor: Hex CSS color of the series. ie: '#fff00f'
-- type: Chart type (line, area, scatter, spline-area, spline, step, step-after, step-before)
+- type: Chart type (line, area, scatter, step-area, spline-area, spline, step, step-after, step-before)
 - xAxis: In case of multi-X axis support, represents the index of related axis.
 - yAxis: In case of multi-Y axis support, represents the index of related axis.